searchkit/searchkit/README.md

 **Q: Do I need to expose Elasticsearch to the public internet?**

-No you don't.
-You can use Searchkit API to proxy requests to Elasticsearch.
-The XHR requests will provide the search state to the Searchkit Node API, which will then transform the request into elasticsearch queries and perform them to Elasticsearch.
+Searchkit proxies requests to Elasticsearch.

 Searchkit offers both options, either perform the search directly from the browser, or use the Searchkit API to proxy requests to Elasticsearch.
 Directly from the browser offers great developer experience & prototyping.
 Once you are ready to deploy, you can use the Searchkit API to proxy requests to Elasticsearch.